AkumuOmolo-SH/Laundry-Admin-Dashboard/README.md

 The Kneat Laundries Dashboard is built with modern web technologies:

 -   **Frontend:**
-    -   [Next.js](https://nextjs.org/): A React framework for production, providing server-side rendering and static site generation capabilities.
+    -   [Next.js]: A React framework for production, providing server-side rendering and static site generation capabilities.
-    -   [React](https://react.dev/): A JavaScript library for building user interfaces.
+    -   [React]: A JavaScript library for building user interfaces.
-    -   [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapidly styling components.
+    -   [Tailwind CSS]: A utility-first CSS framework for rapidly styling components.
     -   Global CSS: For additional styling and overrides.

 ---